FIWARE/tutorials.IoT-over-MQTT/README.md

 The terminal will then be ready to receive events

+> [!NOTE]
-> **Note:** There is no change on whilst running this command.
+>  There is no change on whilst running this command.
 The on screen output will only respond once you have
 > completed the next step.

 ### Start an MQTT Publisher (2️⃣nd Terminal)